So you decided to give drone fishing a try? Good choice.

 So make sure you either got a keen helper or perhaps - a bit more reliably - a rod holder.

 To get things started it’s best to keep the rigging simple.

-Use a medium to light weight sinker and put some tasty bait on the hooks.
+Use a medium grapnel sinker and put some tasty bait on the hooks.
 Same as you would do when surfcasting.

 Now you have the rod in your rod holder, you got your rig ready and the hooks are all baited.

 Ready to start up the drone.
 Actually, it’s best to already turn it on while you bait the hooks.

 The motors need a little time to warm up before you can fly.

 Once the drone is ready, start it and fly it to the edge of the water.
 Take your baited hooks.
 Have your reel in free-spool or at minimum drag and walk with the hooks towards the drone.
 Control the height of the drone with the controller in your other hand.